 - Click the down arrow to expand the claim details.

 If you have not received a claim on a video when the content has been opted into YouTube Content ID for longer than 3 weeks, and you published a new video 3 weeks ago that is still not claimed, we can manually claim it for you.

 Note: Manual Claim requests are reviewed by our Content Administrators, if the use of the music and/or the content in the video are found to violate our partner's guidelines, the claim will not be placed on the video.
 As a reminder, here is what is eligible.

 Submit a manual claim request here.
 Please include the following information:

 - Song title that is featured in the video:

 - End Time:

-*Timestamps need to be as accurate as possible, so please list the time where the audio starts, as well as the time where the audio stops in the video.
+*Timestamps need to be as accurate as possible, so please list the time when the audio starts, as well as the time when the audio stops in the video.
 Add additional segments if your content appears in more than one part of the video.
-If the audio fills the entire video, just write "entire video."

 Reminder: YouTube requires channels to have 1,000 subscribers and 4,000 watch hours to qualify for YouTube Ad Monetization, also known as the YouTube Partner Program.
 We can still claim your video, but ads will not be placed until your channel meets those requirements.